 IT projects are complex, prone to delay and often fail to deliver the expected benefits, or any at all.
 Whilst each project is different, the reasons for failure are often similar.
 Sometimes the fault lies with the supplier, sometimes with the customer, frequently both.

-In this article, we look at common failings on the part of customers and steps which they can take to avoid them In the next we consider failings more commonly initiated by suppliers.
+In this article, we look at common failings on the part of customers and steps which they can take to avoid them.
+In the next we consider failings more commonly initiated by suppliers.

-- The customer does not communicate what it wants
+1. The customer does not communicate what it wants

 Brief your supplier carefully in relation to the outcomes you expect, the constraints and interfaces, the features and uses.
 Test your supplier to ensure that it can articulate your understanding back to you.
 Minimise the scope for doubt: ensure the requirements have contractual effect.

-- Stakeholders differ
+2. Stakeholders differ

-Balance the composition of your procurement team carefully, involving those who will use the system when it is installed.
+Balance the composition of your procurement team carefully, involving those who will use the system.
 Allow all involved enough time to do this work free of their other duties.
 Appoint an experienced leader to run the process for you, hiring in skill and experience if necessary.
 You will get there faster and more economically that way.
 Aborted procurement cycles are common where hope exceeds skill and experience.

-- The customer appoints the wrong supplier
+3. The customer appoints the wrong supplier

-- The change is too great
+4. The change is too great

-A new IT project is often part of a wider change management programme, perhaps involving changes to business models, the roles and responsibilities of employees and the integration of a new IT system with multiple legacy systems.
-Such major change affecting many aspects of a business is difficult to mobilise and sustain, requires significant skill (which is expensive to hire) and frequently gives rise to unwelcome surprises.
-In extremis, failed change can sink a company (and public-sector careers).
 Several researchers have found a strong correlation between programme size and the probability of failure.
 However, avoiding change can bring its own problems and may result in a business losing market share to competitors.
-Furthermore, a crisis may arise, forcing action, often at greater expense and disruption than would be the case if a change management programme had been carefully planned.
+Failing programmes can lead to crisis, forcing action.
+This often comes at greater expense and disruption than would be the case if a the programme had been delivered calmly.
 One of our clients faced huge change under regulatory and investor pressure that was beyond the organisation’s ability to manage, even with external help.

-- Failure to provide resources
+5. Failure to provide resources

-- Poor project governance
+6. Poor project governance

-- The customer changes its mind
+7. The customer changes its mind

 Customers must maintain continuing consideration of the business case for the system.
 If the business case is being realised as promised, maintain commitment to the delivery and resist the temptation to divert budget and able staff to other initiatives.
 Use good governance to ensure that the project does not stray too far from budget and the projected delivery timeline.
 If the system no longer meets the business case the customer may have to make the difficult decision of cancelling the project and possibly commissioning a different system, often at considerable expense.